Prices from £49.99

 While your body needs cholesterol to build healthy cells, high levels of bad cholesterol can increase your risk of narrowing of your arteries heart disease, and stroke.

-If you think you're at risk of having high cholesterol levels, or if you want to monitor your cholesterol levels, you can buy one of our home cholesterol test kits online.
+If you think you're at risk of high cholesterol or you want to check your cholesterol levels, you can buy one of our home cholesterol test kits online.

 1 test kit(s) - £49.99

 How to order a cholesterol test kit online in the UK